Baby Body Hair In Newborn: Reasons & Diagnosis

 - Remedies to Remove Lanugo or Newborn Baby Body Hair?

 - What to Do If Lanugo or Newborn Baby’s Body Hair Does Not Shed?

 You have now become the mother of a beautiful baby after nine long months.
 When you hold the baby in your arms for the first time, the feeling is magical and surreal.
 It is now that you notice his features, his soft skin and probably some body hair too.
+It is common to see your baby born with hair.
 Some mothers might worry at the sight of hair on their newborns, but there is nothing to worry about because your baby’s body sheds this hair soon.
 This natural phenomenon is called lanugo.
 Let’s dive a little more into the topic and know what its presence means and also discuss several other factors associated with newborn baby body hair.

 What Is Lanugo or Newborn Baby Body Hair?

 Many people wonder about the lanugo definition.
 Let us explain that to you.
 The hair that is found on a newborn baby’s body is known as lanugo.
 It is derived from the Latin word ‘Lana” which means wool.
 This hair has a fine texture and is clearly seen with the naked eye.
 Most of this hair is seen on the baby’s back, ears, neck, face and shoulders.
 While some babies shed the body hair before they announce their arrival to the world, some infants are born with lanugo.

 What Does It Look Like?